KevinNourian/Risk/README.md

 # Project Files
 **1.0 Overview:** This notebook familiarizes the reader with the goals, standards, biases and the basic characteristics of the data. </BR>
 **2.0 Pre-Processing:** In this notebook, I cleaned the data to get it ready for the later parts of the project by removing inaccurate entries, infinity values, and features with just one value.
 I converted features with number of days to number of years</BR>
-**3.0 EDA:** In this part of the project, I visually display interesting insights from the data in the main application_train table./BR>
+**3.0 EDA:** In this part of the project, I visually display interesting insights from the data in the main application_train table.</BR>
-**4.0 FeatureEngineering:** In this notebook, I utilized the existing features to create new features that proved to have much higher predictive value than the original features. </BR>
+**4.0 Feature Engineering:** In this notebook, I utilized the existing features to create new features that proved to have much higher predictive value than the original features. </BR>
-**5.0 MachineLearning Iterations:** In this part of the project, I utilized LightGBM's feature importance tool to identify the features with the most predictive power.
+**5.0 Machine Learning Iterations:** In this part of the project, I utilized LightGBM's feature importance tool to identify the features with the most predictive power.
 With this tool, I identified 18 features with acceptable predictive values.</BR>
 **6.0 Bureau:** In this notebook, I aggregated features in the bureau and bureau-balance tables and merged them into a table I called simply bureau.
 Through the aggregation new features were created that I later merged with the main application_train table. </BR>
 **7.0 Previous:** In this part of the project, I aggregated features in the previous_payments table that I will merge with the main application_train table.
 The new aggregated features will prove to have good predictive capabilities.</BR>
 **8.0 Installments:** In this notebook, I aggregated features in the installments_payments table that I will merge with the main application_train table.
 The new aggregated features will prove to have good predictive capabilities.</BR>